2012 Ghanaian general election: Monitoring

 The Coalition of Domestic Election Observers (CODEO) trained election observers and deployed 4000 of them to monitor the elections nationwide.

 Observers from ECOWAS Observer Mission led by former Nigerian president, General Olusegun Obasanjo also monitored the elections.
 The mission noted the technical glitches caused by faulty biometric machines but added that it had not undermined the fairness and transparency of the election.

 Pre-election controversy

-There have been accusations against the media for not covering the election in a fair manner after a media have projected that the main opposition.
+There have been accusations against the media for not covering the election in a fair manner.

 Following the death of incumbent President John Atta Mills amid concerns for the election, leader of the Electoral Commission of Ghana Kwadwo Afari-Gyan said that "the election calendar remains unchanged—it's purely a party matter" and the National Democratic Congress had to decide whom to nominate as its new candidate.

 The main talking point following the close of nominations was the disqualification of Nana Konadu Agyeman Rawlings, leader of the newly formed National Democratic Party.
 This was due to errors in the documentation presented to the Electoral Commission.